 Hormonal imbalance refers to a disruption in the normal level of hormones produced in our body by our adrenals, ovaries, or thyroid gland.
 These hormonal systems are interrelated and oftentimes an imbalance in one can offset the balance of the other, leading to a broad range of symptoms.
 How does this happen?

 Our hormones play a major role in our body and effect how we look, feel, and function.
-Life stressors from working long hours, taking care of the family, commuting, poor sleep, unhealthy eating habits, environmental toxins and other forms of physical and emotional stress can disrupt our natural hormone balance leading to fatigue, hot flashes, night sweats, insomnia, having difficulty losing weight, mood changes, or simply not feeling like yourself.
+Life stressors from working long hours, taking care of the family, commuting, poor sleep, unhealthy eating habits, environmental toxins and other forms of physical and emotional stress can disrupt our natural hormone balance leading to fatigue, menstrual irregularities, having difficulty losing weight, mood changes, or simply not feeling like yourself.

 Do you have one or more of the following symptoms?

 - Difficulty sleeping

 - Frequent/chronic infections

 - Hot flashes and night sweats